New to Sly Flourish? Start Here or subscribe to the newsletter.

 Subscribe to the weekly Sly Flourish newsletter and receive a free adventure generator PDF!

-Share this article with your friends using this link: https://slyflourish.com/pcs_first.html
+Share this article by copying this link: https://slyflourish.com/pcs_first.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.